MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 **`publishProfilePath`** - **Publish Profile**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Optional.
 The path to the publish profile file that defines the settings to use.
 [Variables](/azure/devops/pipelines/build/variables) and wildcards can be used in the path.
 Learn more about [how to create publish profiles in Visual Studio](/azure/service-fabric/service-fabric-tutorial-deploy-app#publish-the-application-to-the-cluster).
 <!-- :::editable-content-end::: -->
 <br>